 A student must be admitted to one of the participating programs first.
 After the student joins the participating program, he/she should fill out the application form found in the Admissions section of the Operations Research website and submit it to the Chair of the Operations Research Program.

-To qualify for a dual-title degree, students must satisfy the requirements of the graduate major programs in which they are enrolled, in addition to the minimum requirements, or their equivalent, in the Operations Research (OR) program.
+To qualify for a dual-title degree, the student must satisfy the requirements of the Graduate Major Program in which he/she is enrolled, in addition to the minimum requirements, or their equivalent, in the Operations Research (OR) Program.

 Course Requirements